TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 or
 > ffmpeg -i FILE.ext -c copy -map_metadata 0 -map_metadata:s:v 0:s:v -map_metadata:s:a 0:s:a -f ffmetadata in.txt

+- remove existing chapters
+> ffmpeg -i input.mp3 -map_metadata -1 -map_chapters -1 -c copy output2.mp3

 ### Troubleshooting Notes
 - ffmpeg can't seem to hand apostrophes in filenames when concating the files from fileList.txt
+- an mp3 id3v2 chapter has a character limit of 62 characters apparently (untested)
 - Rubycue will have parsing issues if unedited.
 Comment out fields related to validation and performer to fix in cuesheet.rb file
 - Rubycue by default doesn't work with audiobooks over 16 hours, change index to 4 to fix in cuesheet.rb
 - Tracks in mp3tag must be integers (not fractions or phrases), TextToCue.exe is sensitive to format so double check for example no HH:MM:SS must be MM:SS
 - If Chapter 1 is missing and starts with Chapter 2 then the title field of the file took the title field of first chapter, to fix make sure you have a file TITLE field in cuesheet on first line
 - Minor issue, but last chapter duration is often incorrect if starting from tracklist, says 0 seconds.
 Can be fixed with small manual edit, duplicate the final chapter in the tracklist, then delete it in the metadata.txt file before merging with input
 - ffmpeg can't handle m4b extension, but changing to mp4 allows it to work
 - Had some mp3 files where adding new metadata removed the embedded chapters.
 This seems to occur when over 50 chapters and/or 90000000 (7 zeroes).
-Fix by combining the extra chapters or splitting into two files.
-Obviously not optimal, if anyone has solution please share.
+Tentative fix by enforcing id3v2.3 tags, alternately fix by combining the extra chapters or splitting into two files.
+If anyone has other solutions please share.
-- 	Found a mp3 that has over 50 chapters, but only up to 4.9 x 10^7, so suggests it has to do with being over 9 x 10^7 than number of chapters